neozuki/scry/README.md

 const value = try fi32.takeUnwrapped();
 try testing.expect(42 == value);
 ```
 Both methods leave the Future with a dummy 'none' result.
-The future can then be reused with another call to `.start()`.
 Taking ownership means that if a producer / promise function allocates memory (by passing in an allocator) then the consumer should free the result.

 ### Result Union